 - 72% have a positive view of brands that provide great experiences.
 (Limelight)

 Experiential marketing is where fans and brands meet inside live events.
 It connects authentically and genuinely, reaching new customers naturally.
 Festivals and events are the only environments where advertisers are not perceived as advertisers, but as partners enhancing their patron experience.
-This is why:
+Per recent study, here is why:

 - 93% of millennials say they like brands that sponsor live events